Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Numerical Results

 \subsection{Primary Evaluation}

-Fig. \ref{pict3} presents spectral efficiency results vs.\ average SNR.
-Primarily, we observe the full-digital design simulated with $N_{\text{outer}}=10$ iterations is robust to the SI and very close to the upper bound.
-Unlike the full-digital case, the hybrid beamforming design experiences limitations observed mainly for the uplink, even though the downlink scheme seems to be very close to the full-digital performance since the downlink UE is interference-free.
-In the downlink, the small gap between the full-digital and hybrid beamforming is caused by the losses incurred by the hardware constraint.
-In addition, we observe that uplink performance improves with the number of inner alternating projections.
+Fig. \ref{pict3} plots spectral efficiency vs.\ average SNR.
+We observe the full-digital beamformer designed using $N_{\text{outer}}=10$ iterations is robust to SI and very close to the upper bound.
+In the downlink, which is interference-free, the hybrid beamformer is very close in performance for the full-digital beamformer.
+The small gap is due to phase shifter CA constraints.
+In the uplink, unlike the full-digital case, the hybrid beamformer shows some limitations; the performance improves with increasing inner alternating projections.
 The low performance at $N_{\text{inner}}=10$ iterations is due to the zero-forcing constraint being approximately but not completely satisfied; hence, the optimal precoders and combiners are not yet obtained.
-At $N_{\text{inner}}=50$ iterations, the beamformers are closely projected onto the zero-forcing null-space, which further enhances the uplink rate.
-The results are confirmed by \cite{valcarce} but for machine-to-machine narrowband FD systems.
+At $N_{\text{inner}}=50$ iterations, the beamformers are closely projected onto the ZF null-space, which further enhances the uplink rate.
+The results are consistent with those for machine-to-machine narrowband FD systems \cite{valcarce}.